Thomas Cook shares fall as holiday prices stagnate

 The world's oldest travel group, in the middle of a cost-saving plan and with a new chief executive in place, confirmed it was still on track to grow this year, despite facing tough trading conditions in mainland Europe.

 In the three months to Dec.
-31, the company said its underlying operating loss narrowed by 7 million pounds to 53 million pounds ($80.9 million), which some analysts saw as only modest progress.
+31, the company said its underlying operating loss narrowed by 7 million pounds to 53 million pounds, which some analysts saw as only modest progress.

 For the coming summer, the season when holiday companies make the bulk of their profits, Thomas Cook said average selling prices in Britain were one percent lower, while in mainland Europe and the Nordic region, they were flat.